Professional tier · Finance

 ZEFA runs monthly bookkeeping and close — reconciliations, journal entries, financial reporting drafts — under the controller's published rules, with every transaction logged.

 Pilot prices its Core tier behind sales calls (Essentials at $99/mo only); Numeric's AI agent capability lives in Growth/Enterprise behind sales gates.
-ZEFA is $500/mo flat, with the controller's rules published and every journal entry auditable.
+ZEFA is a small fraction of comparable mid-market salary flat, with the controller's rules published and every journal entry auditable.

 Areas of focus